Taft, Texas

 Taft is a city in San Patricio County, Texas, United States.
 The population was 2,801 at the 2020 census.

 History

 Taft, often called the "Friendliest Cotton-Pickin' Town in Texas", is not only rich in cotton, but also gas and oil resources.
 Taft was once the center of the million acre Taft Ranch.
 The ranch was built and owned by Charles Phelps Taft, the half-brother of President William Howard Taft.
 The nearby city of Sinton, Texas is named for his father-in-law David Sinton.
 The Blackland Museum houses everything from antique farm equipment to personal and household items used by the town's earliest inhabitants.
-Every year at Christmas time Santa leads a parade from his perch high atop a city fire truck, delighting residents and visitors of all ages.